 Horse and Trail Riding

-Whitebird Summit Adventures have over 30 horses , they are gentle and safe for all types of riders ages 8 to 80!
+Whitebird Summit Adventures gentle horses and safe for all types of riders ages 8 to 80!
 Our rides will take you over the Nez Perce grounds where the US Calvary fought the Nez Perce Indians in the war of 1877.
 If you have a little one that is too young for one of our 1/2 day or full day rides we will be more than happy to give them a little ride around the yard.
 Bring your extra apples with our horses love them and it is a great way to make friends with one of the many horses on the ranch.

 Trail rides can be booked May through September.